-In short, there are some basic legal principles relevant to grading reports and their representations of diamond grades.
+In brief, be aware of the basic legal principles relevant to grading reports and their representations of diamond grades.

-Jewelers need to bee careful about the grading reports they use in connection with a sale.
-If they are aware that there are claims made about the grade or quality of a diamond that cannot be supported, or if the grading system is not disclosed, the jeweler could be held liable.
-If the grades assigned are not truthful and accurate in compliance with Federal Trade Commission guidance, or the grading system is not disclosed, there is a risk of engaging in a deceptive trade practice.
+Jewelers must be careful about the grading reports they use in connection with a sale.
+If jewelers are aware the reports contain unsupported claims about the grade or diamond quality, or if the grading system isn’t disclosed, they could be held liable.
+If the grades assigned aren’t truthful and accurate in compliance with FTC guidance, or the grading system not disclosed, there is a risk of engaging in a deceptive trade practice.
 This also applies to all representations made about industry products (as further explained below).

-According to the FTC Guides, a representation that a stone is a specific grade is deceptive if the identity of the grading system used is not disclosed.
-(FTC Jewelry Guides, Section 23.1, note).
-This rule ensures that buyers know the basis upon which a grade is assigned, thereby allowing them to make an informed comparison of various qualities of diamonds as disclosed on grading reports.
-Obviously, the rule is completely and thoroughly undercut if a lab discloses a particular grading system, but uses the grades in a manner that is out of line with industry norms for that grading system.
+According to the FTC Jewelry Guides, a representation that a stone is a specific grade is deceptive if the identity of the grading system used is not disclosed (section 23.1, note).
+This rule ensures that buyers know the basis for an assigned grade.
+This then allows them to make an informed comparison of various qualities of diamonds as disclosed on grading reports.
+Obviously, the rule is completely and thoroughly undercut if a lab discloses a particular grading system but uses the grades in a manner inconsistent with industry norms for that system.

 Some grading reports contain references to conformity and standardization bodies, such as the International Organization for Standardization (ISO) and IQNet.
 However, the reports provide no additional information explaining those references.
-Such references, without any further explanation, could further lead a reader of the report to believe that grading designations are standardized (even though neither ISO nor IQNet issue diamond grading standards).
+Such references, without any further explanation, could further lead a reader to believe that grading designations are standardized.

 It is unfair and deceptive to misrepresent the grade of a diamond.

-There is a subjective element to grading, and for that reason industry custom and practice is to allow a one-grade tolerance.
-This acknowledges that there are accepted norms in the industry, and that a one grade deviation from that norm can happen even with competent staff and widely-available equipment.
-A court of law reviewing a false claim related to diamond grading is likely to rely on these industry norms.
+Diamond quality grading has a subjective element.
+For this reason, industry custom and practice allows a one-grade tolerance.
+This acknowledges that, while the industry has accepted norms, a one-grade deviation from that norm can happen even with competent staff and widely available industry-standard equipment.
+A court of law reviewing a false claim related to diamond grading will likely rely on these industry norms.

-Labs that routinely produce reports that exceed accepted tolerance likely indicates a lab engaged in a pattern and practice of deception.
+Routine production of reports that exceed accepted tolerance likely indicates a lab engaged in a pattern and practice of deception.
 This is particularly notable if the deviations always fall on the high side.
-Such practices expose the lab (and sellers who use these lab reports) to government enforcement action as well as class actions brought by consumers, or Lanham Act lawsuits brought by competitors.
-It exposes the entire buying public to a crisis in confidence.
-A pattern and practice of inflating diamond grades (or using reports that do so in a sale) constitutes a deceptive trade practice in violation of the FTC Guides.
-Poorly explained disclosures can’t correct false claims about diamond grades, with no basis in industry norms.
+Such practices expose the lab (and sellers who use these lab reports) to government enforcement action as well as consumer class actions or competitor Lanham Act lawsuits.
+This also subjects the entire buying public to a crisis in confidence.
+A pattern and practice of inflating diamond grades (or using reports that do so in a sale) constitute a deceptive trade practice in violation of the FTC Guides.
+Poorly explained disclosures can’t correct false claims about diamond grades with no basis in industry norms.

-On the other hand, there may be circumstances regarding diamond grades in which clear and conspicuous disclosure will prevent deception.
-If a lab report uses a grading method that deviates in some respect from the industry norm, and if the method often results in different grades, this should be disclosed on the report so that the reasonable buyer is able to make an informed purchase.
-For example, the face-down (table-down) view of a diamond is of primary importance in assigning a diamond color grade.
-This method is accepted as the industry norm.
-If a lab instead grades color face-up (table-up), and this frequently results in different color grades than the industry norm, this must be very clearly, understandably, and conspicuously disclosed.
-The disclosure should include a description of the practice used (e.g., face-up analysis) as well as the fact that the practice frequently results in different color grades than standard methods.
+On the other hand, in other circumstances, clear and conspicuous disclosure will prevent deception.
+If a lab uses a grading method that deviates in some respect from the industry norm, and if the method often results in different grades, the report should disclose this, so that a reasonable buyer can make an informed purchase.
+The disclosure should include a description of the practice used.
+In addition, it should state the fact that the practice frequently results in different color grades than standard methods.

-Therefore, to avoid deception, if a particular lab uses standard grades, but implements those grades in a manner different from the routine practice, this should be clearly and conspicuously disclosed on the report in understandable language.
-This will inform the reader of what is meant by the assignment of a particular grade for color or clarity.
+To avoid deception, if a particular lab uses standard grades but implements those grades in a manner different from routine practice, it should clearly and conspicuously disclose this in understandable language in its report.
+This will inform the consumer of what the assignment of a particular grade for color and clarity means.

 Grading reports should not be called certificates.

-Please contact JVC with questions regarding diamond grading, or visit their website, at www.jvclegal.org, for more information about legal compliance.
+Please contact the JVC with questions regarding diamond grading or visit their website for more information about legal compliance.